 splits Smell is the Last Memory to Go

-into 9 stanzas, each measuring 2 lines in length.
+, each measuring 2 lines in length.
 The structure is consistent, reflecting Asghar process of drawing back into the memory time after time, retreating into the warm embrace of her childhood.

 You can read the full poem here

 One technique that Asghar uses when writing Smell is the Last Memory to Go

 .
 All of the lines within the poem are enjambed, with Asghar using this technique to reflect the seamless movement of memory.
 One thing blurs into another, event moving into event without clear beginning or endings – the structural technique reflecting this aspect of memory recall.

 Another technique that Asghar uses when writing the poem is a lack of beginning or ending.
 The poem begins en medidas res, beginning in the middle of events, plunging the reader directly into her memory.
 This is coupled with an ending which is not clearly defined.
 Indeed, the final line of the poem has no punctuation, the lack of a conclusion demonstrating the idea that the poem could continue after this final line.
 Without a clear beginning or end, Smell is the Last Memory to Go connects deeply with the elusive idea of memory, fading in and out to reflect the content of the poem.

 Smell is the Last Memory to Go Analysis

 Smell is the Last Memory to Go begins, as I suggested above, en medidas res, suggesting that memory is sweeping over Asghar.
 The form of memory, inherently elusive and non-conformational is demonstrated by the lack of grammar cohesion in this first sentence, Asghar not conforming to traditional rules of grammar.

 of ‘on my block’ across the first two lines of the poem creates a soothing sense of anaphora